zanachka/curl-impersonate-lexiforest/README.md

 The resulting curl looks, from a network perspective, identical to a real browser.

-Read the full technical description in the blog posts: [part a](https://lwthiker.com/reversing/2022/02/17/curl-impersonate-firefox.html), [part b](https://lwthiker.com/reversing/2022/02/20/impersonating-chrome-too.html).
+Read the original technical description in the blog posts: [part a](https://lwthiker.com/reversing/2022/02/17/curl-impersonate-firefox.html), [part b](https://lwthiker.com/reversing/2022/02/20/impersonating-chrome-too.html).
+Much more has been added since then, but you get the general ideas :P.

 ## Supported browsers